MermonGData/longevity-prediction/README.md

 # Longevity Analysis: Cross-Country Indicators (2000–2015)

 ## Data
-This dataset contains annual country-level indicators related to health, economics, demographics, and public policy for 193 countries between 2000 and 2015.
+This dataset was obtained from Kaggle.
+It contains annual country-level indicators related to health, economics, demographics, and public policy for 193 countries between 2000 and 2015 compiled from WHO and World Bank sources.

 The target variable is **Life Expectancy at Birth**.